kubero-dev/docs/docs/Usermanual/features.md

 The collaborative model fosters innovation and security, as the code is continuously audited and improved.
 Open-source ensures sustainability, allowing the community to maintain and evolve the platform over time.
 Kubero’s transparency, adaptability, and community-driven approach make it a reliable and ethical choice for application deployment.

 ## Buildpacks
-Kubero supports buildpacks, a cloud-native application packaging format that automates the build and deployment process.
+Kubero supports dockerfiles, [nixpacks](https://nixpacks.com/docs/getting-started) and [buildpacks.io](https://buildpacks.io/), a cloud-native application packaging format that automates the build and deployment process.
 Buildpacks are a standardized way to package applications, providing a consistent and efficient workflow for developers.
 They automatically detect, compile, and configure applications, simplifying the deployment process and reducing errors.

 Kubero’s buildpack support streamlines the development lifecycle, enabling developers to focus on writing code rather than managing dependencies and configurations.
 By automating the build process, buildpacks enhance productivity, reduce complexity, and ensure consistency across environments.
 Kubero’s buildpack integration accelerates application development, making it easier to create, deploy, and scale applications.